zhn66776/Tidal_try/README.md

  -"notebook" is the overall experiment notebook of my project.

  - please note that all my project were ran in Google Colab, and I uploaded my notebook to this repo.
-Therefore the "edit time" showed on github may seem strange.
+Therefore the "commit time" showed on github may seem strange.